XavierDefontaine/CV/README.md

 - Implementing Hash History as to avoid 404s on refresh or gracefully handle them with a catch-all.

 #### [Acebook Robot-lizard](https://github.com/XavierDefontaine/acebook-robotlizard)
-_'A web app inspired by Facebook for lizards and robots who like to hack.'_
+_"A web app inspired by Facebook for lizards and robots who like to hack."_

 In this group project, we used:
 - **Ruby on Rails** for the backend